klieber/kylelieber.com/content/post/Generate-OpenAPI-Specs-with-Spring-REST-Docs.md

 So, after getting over my frustration that my cool unique idea was not at all unique I decided that this was really a great thing.
 This developer had a snippet that could generate everything we needed and we had a maven plugin which they did not have.
 So, we decided best thing to do was to work together to help improve their project and contribute a maven plugin that was compatible with it.

 The end result is the [restdocs-spec-maven-plugin](https://github.com/BerkleyTechnologyServices/restdocs-spec).
-This plugin works in conjuction with the [restdocs-openapi](https://github.com/ePages-de/restdocs-openapi) which is maintained by [Mathias Düsterhöft](https://github.com/mduesterhoeft) and his organization.
+This plugin works in conjunction with the [restdocs-openapi](https://github.com/ePages-de/restdocs-openapi) which is maintained by [Mathias Düsterhöft](https://github.com/mduesterhoeft) and his organization.
 I won't get into the specifics of how to use them both here in this blog post because both projects have that information in their respective README files.

 I also want to thank Mathias for being so friendly and open to my contributions.
 That is what the open source community is all about!